MichaelPaulukonis/gifgit-image-editor/README.md

 <script src="eraser.js"></script>

-*I built the pages with node express and didn't have the time to re-edit the files.*
+*I built the pages with node express and didn't have the time to re-edit the files.
+I'm busy developing.*